Givental-type reconstruction at a non-semisimple point: CY/LG correspondence via modularity

 For part (iii) note first that in principle the action of Proposition~\ref{prop: group action in formal variable} is more general.
 It can be applied to any solution of \eqref{eq: analytic group action}.
 The rest follows from Proposition~\ref{prop: Sl--action with the scalings}. \end{proof}

-\begin{remark} The action $x^\infty \to x^{(\tau_0,\omega_0)}$ and so on, has its own meaning.
-This is, in fact, the action changing the primitive form of the B--model.
-Having applied this action on the B--side we get the CohFT of a simple elliptic singularity $\tilde E_7$ with the primitive form ``at $\tau_0$'' (see \cite{BT,MR,B1}).
-This is a coordinate form of the Cayley transform of \cite{SZ2}. \end{remark}
+\begin{remark} The action $x^\infty \to x^{(\tau_0,\omega_0)}$ can be seen as the action changing the primitive form of the B model.
+Having applied this action on the B side we get the CohFT of a simple elliptic singularity $\tilde E_7$ with the primitive form ``at $\tau_0$'' (see \cite{BT,MR,B1}). \end{remark}